Proper Error Handling

 , and mv

 can fail for various reasons, such as incorrect paths, insufficient permissions, or missing files.
-Failing to check the success of these commands can lead to unintended consequences, such as deleting the wrong files or modifying the wrong directories.
+If the success of these commands is not verified, it may lead to unintended consequences, such as deleting the wrong files or modifying the wrong directories.

 Guidelines

-- Usage: ALWAYS perform conditional checks on commands where failure could cause issues if left unhandled.
+- Usage: ALWAYS perform conditional checks for commands where failure, if left unhandled, could cause issues for the rest of the script.

-- Reason: Checking the success of critical commands ensures that appropriate actions are taken in the event of a failure.
-This helps prevent unintended side effects and provides better control over script execution.
+- Reason: Verifying the success of critical commands ensures that failures are appropriately managed, preventing unintended side effects and maintaining control over script execution.

-- Guidelines: When a command fails, provide a clear and descriptive error message to indicate what went wrong.
+- Guideline: When a command fails, provide a clear and descriptive error message that indicates what went wrong.

-- Reason: Descriptive error messages help users (or yourself) understand what failed and why, making it easier to troubleshoot issues.
+- Reason: Descriptive error messages help users—including yourself—understand what failed and why, simplifying troubleshooting.

 Standard Error Stream